thunderbird/webext-docs/compose.rst

       :type: (:ref:`folders.MailFolder` or `string`)
       :annotation: -- [Added in TB 102]

        This value overrides the default fcc setting (defined by the used identity) for this message only.
-Either a :ref:`folders.MailFolder` specifying the folder for the copy of the sent message, or ``""`` to not save a copy at all.
+Either a :ref:`folders.MailFolder` specifying the folder for the copy of the sent message, or :value:`""` to not save a copy at all.

    .. api-member::